Your 3 year old won’t stay in bed? You aren’t alone! Get practical and helpful tips for when your child suddenly won’t sleep alone.

 Now that he can get in and out of bed, think of his room as a wider “crib” to keep him contained.
 In other words, don’t let him leave the room, at least at night, when he should stay in bed instead.

-I added a doorknob cover to the inside of the room, so my son wasn’t able to keep opening the door and leaving the room.
+I added a doorknob cover like this one to the inside of the room, so my son wasn’t able to keep opening the door and leaving the room.
 I could still open the door from the outside, but he wasn’t able to get out throughout the night.

 Another option many parents have done is installing a baby gate in front of the door.
 That way, they could still open the door, but still couldn’t get out.
 And yet another option is to turn the doorknobs backward, so that you can lock it from the outside.